fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/03_data_types/02_integers.md

     </table>
 </div>

-### notation
+## notation

 keyword `int` is optional if any other keyword is used.
 So `unsigned` or `long` is enough, you don't have to write `unsigned int` and `long int`.

 The order of applied keywords doesn't mater, but it's recommended to write intuitively - `unsigned long long`, not `long int unsigned long`.

-### fixed-width integers
+## fixed-width integers

 `<cstdint>` supplies multiple fixed-with integer types or types with strict minimal size.

 The full list is available on [reference page](https://en.cppreference.com/w/cpp/types/integer).

+## summary

-### What you need to remember
+**What you need to remember**

-Integers can have varying size and signess.
-All of them have no special notion at the hardware level - it's the programmer choice how to interpret their bits.
+Integers can have varying length - it's controlled by `short` and `long` keywords.

+Integers may be interpreted differently - this is controlled by `signed` and `unsigned` keywords.
+Unsigned integers have wider range of positive values but can not represent negative numbers.

+Default interpretation is signed: `int` is the same as `signed int`.